Smooth Transformation Models for Survival Analysis: A Tutorial Using R: Independent observations

 The assumption of a log-linear log-cumulative baseline hazard function $\h$, implied by the Weibull model, can be relaxed by replacing $\log(\Haznul(\ry)) = \h(\ry) = \eparm_1 + \eparm_2 \log(\ry)$ with a more flexible function $\h(\ry) = \basisy(\ry)^\top \parm$ defined in terms of smooth spline basis functions $\basisy$ and corresponding parameters $\parm$.
 This yields the following model

 where the hazard ratio is given by $\nicefrac{\Hazone(\ry)}{\Haznul(\ry)} = \nicefrac{\hazone(\ry)}{\haznul(\ry)} = \exp(\eshiftparm)$. \citet{McLain_Ghosh_2013} and \citet{Hothorn_Moest_Buehlmann_2017} proposed parametrising $\h(\ry) = \basisy(\ry)^\top \parm$ as polynomials in Bernstein form $\h(\ry) = \bern{\dimparm - 1}(\ry)^\top \parm$ of order $\dimparm - 1$.
-In the context of skewed survival data, it might be suitable to apply polynomials in Bernstein form to the logarithm of the survival time $\ry$, leading to $\h(\ry) = \bern{\dimparm - 1}(\log(\ry))^\top \parm$.
-This model is a fully parametric version of the otherwise semi-parametric Cox proportional hazards model \citep{Cox_1972}.
+The corresponding model~(\ref{mod:COX}) is a fully parametric version of the otherwise semi-parametric Cox proportional hazards model \citep{Cox_1972}.
 The latter treats $\h$ as an infinite dimensional nuisance parameter which is profiled out from the likelihood.
-This gives rise to the partial likelihood allowing to estimate the log-hazard ratio $\eshiftparm$ \citep{Cox_1975}.
+This leads to the partial likelihood, through which the log-hazard ratio $\eshiftparm$ can be estimated \citep{Cox_1975}.
 In contrast, all parameters of model (\ref{mod:COX}) are estimated simultaneously by maximum likelihood.
 The parametrisation of $\h$ in terms of basis functions and corresponding parameters allows to specify of a flexible, yet fully parametric, monotonically increasing log-cumulative hazard function.
 This is achieved under appropriate constraints $\eparm_p \le \eparm_{p + 1}$ for $p \in 1, \dots, \dimparm - 1$ \citep{Hothorn_Moest_Buehlmann_2017}.
-Adopting this specific parametrisation for the log-cumulative baseline hazard function $\log(\Haznul(\ry)) = \h(\ry)$ facilitates the computation of the associated density $\dnul(\ry)$ and distribution function $\pnul(\ry)$, thus allowing for straightforward parameter estimation using maximum likelihood.
+Adopting this specific parametrisation for the log-cumulative baseline hazard function $\log(\Haznul(\ry)) = \h(\ry)$ facilitates the computation of the corresponding density $\dnul(\ry)$ and distribution function $\pnul(\ry)$, thus allowing for straightforward parameter estimation using maximum likelihood.
 This holds true even when dealing with interval-censored or truncated observations.